-Oc Eo culture is a culture belonging to the Funan Kingdom, an ancient country formed among the earliest in Southeast Asia, dating from the 1st to 7th centuries AD.
-The first relics were discovered and excavated by Mr. Louis Malleret – a French archaeologist at Oc Eo mound (Vong The commune, Thoai Son district, An Giang province) in 1944.
+The Oc Eo culture belongs to the Funan Kingdom, an ancient country among the earliest in Southeast Asia, dating from the 1st to 7th centuries AD.
+The first relics were discovered and excavated by Mr. Louis Malleret, a French archaeologist at Oc Eo mound (Vong The commune, Thoai Son district, An Giang province) in 1944.

 The linga – yoni set

-The linga – yoni set (symbol of male and female genitals) made of gold and brass metal, was discovered at Da Noi relic site, Thoai Son district in 1985.
-Most of the linga – yoni sets are made of stone, however, this is a rare artifact crafted from gold and brass combined into a unified block.
+The linga-yoni set (symbolizing male and female genitals) made of gold and brass was discovered at the Da Noi relic site in Thoai Son district in 1985.
+Most linga-yoni sets are made of stone; however, this is a rare artifact crafted from gold and brass fused into a single block.

 The artifact is 10 cm high, 12.2 cm wide, and weighs about 2.6 kg.
-This is a linga-yoni set with a three-part structure: the linga, the yoni, the pedestal block and the symbolic metal plate of the yoni part put together.
+This is a linga-yoni set with a three-part structure: the linga, the yoni, and the pedestal block, with the yoni’s symbolic metal plate attached.
 The linga is made of gold metal, the yoni and the pedestal are cast in brass.
 Below is a three-tiered pedestal also made of brass.

-The way the linga penetrates the yoni is highly symbolic and vivid, boldly expressing the religious content of Hinduism and the creativity of the craftsman.
+The way the linga penetrates the yoni is highly symbolic and vivid, boldly expressing Hindu religious content and the craftsman’s creativity.
 The artifact represents the mark of Indian culture introduced in the Southern region and Southeast Asia, and was recognized as a national treasure in 2018.

 Linh Son linga – yoni set

-The Linh Son linga – yoni set was discovered in 1985 in the Linh Son pagoda area, Thoai Son district, dating back to the 7th century.
-The artifact is made of sandstone, 63 cm long, 53 cm wide, consisting of four parts assembled to create into a unified block.
+The Linh Son linga-yoni set was discovered in 1985 in the Linh Son pagoda area in Thoai Son and dates back to the 7th century.
+The artifact is made of sandstone, measuring 63 cm long and 53 cm wide, and consists of four parts assembled into a unified block.

 Mukhalinga Ba The

 The statue of Mukhalinga Ba The is the latest artifact of An Giang province to be recognized as a national treasure in 2023.
-The artifact was crafted in the 6th century with the main material being fine-grained sandstone, weighing 90 kg, with a total size of body 91 cm high, 20 – 22 cm wide.
+The artifact was crafted in the 6th century, with the main material being fine-grained sandstone, weighing 90 kg, with a body size of 91 cm high and 20-22 cm wide.

 Mukha in Sanskrit means the face.
 Mukhalinga is a three-part linga with a face.
 The head of the artifact has the elongated, cylindrical shape of a realistic penis.
 In the middle is a relief showing the head of the god Shiva.
 The bottom part is a square cylinder with flat, balanced surfaces.

-The relief shows the head of Shiva with a bun of hair, arranged in two folds radiating evenly to both sides.
-The god’s face is round and plump with clear eye, nose, and mouth details, long ears with large earrings.
+The relief shows the head of Shiva with a bun of hair arranged in two folds that radiate evenly to both sides.
+The god’s face is round and plump, with clear details of the eyes, nose, and mouth, and long ears with large earrings.

-According to the national treasure records, there are 15 Mukhalinga artifacts of the Oc Eo culture discovered in the provinces of An Giang, Tien Giang, Long An and Tay Ninh.
-Among these, there are 14 artifacts with three equal parts, only Mukhalinga Ba The is different and uneven.
+According to national treasure records, 15 Mukhalinga artifacts from the Oc Eo culture have been discovered in the provinces of An Giang, Dong Thap, and Tay Ninh.
+Among these, there are 14 artifacts with three equal parts; only Mukhalinga Ba The is different and uneven.

 Khanh Binh stone Buddha statue

-The Khanh Binh stone Buddha statue is crafted from a large block of sandstone, 71 cm high, weighs 33 kg, dating from the 6th – 7th centuries.
+The Khanh Binh stone Buddha statue is crafted from a large block of sandstone, stands 71 cm tall, weighs 33 kg, and dates from the 6th – 7th centuries.
 It is a rare intact Buddha statue of the Oc Eo culture.

 The statue represents the Buddha in an upright, balanced posture (abhanga), on a pedestal with a simple round border.
-The head is round, on the top clearly shows a large spherical urna mass, covered with spirally curly hair.
+The head is round, and on top, it clearly shows a large, spherical umbo mass covered with spirally curly hair.
 The body is plump with a slim waist, wearing a robe.
-The right hand makes the gesture of forming the teaching mudra (or preaching mudra – Vitarka mudra), the left hand gently grasps the end of the shirt.
+The right hand forms the teaching mudra (or preaching mudra, Vitarka mudra), while the left hand gently grasps the end of the shirt.

 The statue of Brahma Giong Xoai

-The statue of Brahma Giong Xoai was found in 1983, dates from the 6th – 7th centuries, made of sandstone, 45 cm high.
-The statue has four faces, quite clear eyebrows, diamond-shaped eyes, straight nose bridge, slightly closed mouth, thick lips, both sides of the lip rim have curved mustaches.
+The statue of Brahma Giong Xoai was found in 1983, dates from the 6th-7th centuries, is made of sandstone, and is 45 cm high.
+The statue has four faces, clear eyebrows, diamond-shaped eyes, a straight nose bridge, a slightly closed mouth, thick lips, and curved mustaches on both sides of the lips.

 Very few stone Brahma statue artifacts are found in the Oc Eo culture.
 The stone statue of Brahma is dated to an early age, thereby reflecting the clear influence of Indian culture and religion in the Southern region.